mouadziani/xstate/README.md

-# X-State for PHP
+## XState - A State Machine for PHP

-A lightweight php library to implement state machine pattern into your php project
+State machine library to play with finite workflows into your php project

 ## Installation